Board of DirectorsYuri L. Fulmer, Chair

 (Central Vancouver Island and Northern Georgia Strait appointment area)

 Shelley Chrest, a resident of the Alberni Valley, is a lawyer and a mediator.
 Ms. Chrest has practiced as a sole practitioner, as in-house legal counsel, and acted in advisory roles, primarily in the area of employment law.
 She has also been appointed as an adjudicator in various administrative law areas.
 Ms. Chrest holds a J.D. from the University of Victoria, and an LL.M from the University of British Columbia.
 She is a chartered mediator and a member of the Civil Roster of BC.
-Ms. Chrest has served in a number of governance capacities, most recently as Chair of the National NewsMedia Council.
+Ms. Chrest has served in a number of governance capacities, including as a federally appointed director on the Port Alberni Port Authority, and as Vice-Chair of the National NewsMedia Council.
 She is actively involved in the community, including as a director of the Alberni Valley Hospice Society.

 Fiona L. Macdonald